Paula Wagner gives keynote at Future of Film

 “If it’s not a brand or a franchise, you’ll spend probably more money to market it” than on production, she said, adding that everyone involved in film needs to “scrutinze” marketing costs.

-, Wagner said she’s very focused on finding the best way to deal with the exponential growth in distribution options for pics.
+As an indie producer, Wagner said she’s very focused on finding the best way to deal with the exponential growth in distribution options for pics.

 “The real issue now is distribution channels,” she said.
 “We need to know what size screen we’re working for.”